 Blaine may never get an answer to that maddening question.
 But regardless of the answer, the outcome remains the same.
 “It’s kind of like your worst nightmare as a parent, aside from your kid getting hit by a Mac truck,” he says.
 “But it’s a reminder that life’s fragile and things like this happen.”

 There it is—a perfect example of Blaine’s exceptional ability to maintain perspective and focus on the good, no matter what the circumstances.

-“It would be easy to say, ‘You know what, this just sucks.
-It sucks for Evan and it sucks for (me and the rest of my family) because we had all these dreams in life, and a lot of them aren’t going to come to fruition,’” says Blaine.
+“It would be easy to say: ‘You know what, this just sucks.
+It sucks for Evan and it sucks for (me and the rest of my family) because we had all these dreams in life, and a lot of them aren’t going to come to fruition,’” he says.
 “You could spend a lot of your life fretting over that.
 But the only people who suffer in the end are us.”